shortstheory/kioslave-tutorial/README.md

 ###hello.json

-The .json file replaces the .protocol files used in KIO slave pre KF5.
+The .json file replaces the .protocol files used in KIO slaves pre KF5.
 The .json file for the KIO slave specifies the properties the KIO slave will have such as the executable path to the KIO slave on installation.
 The .json file also includes properties of the slave such as being able to read from, write to, delete from, among many others.
 Fields in this .json file are specified from the KProtocolManager class.
 For creating a KIO slave capable of showing a directory in a file manager such as Dolphin, the `listing` property must be set to `true`.
-An example of a skeletal .json file used for a KIO slave would look something like this:
+As an example, the KIO slave used for the Hello KIO slave described in this tutorial looks like this:

 ```
 {